zppratt/rfsis/README.md

 4. Run `ifconfig` again to verify the network is up

 ## Usage
-1. Because I don't have the application port forwarded on my router yet you can not test on your local machine with our development VMs.
+1. Because I don't have the application port forwarded on my router yet, you can not test on your local machine with our development VMs.
-2. You can install the project to your own VM instance and then test using your local box, because the VM should see the LAN.
+2. You can install the project to your own VM instance, and then test using your local box, because the VM should see the LAN.
 3. Or just ssh into one of the VM's on my LAN, and test the echo server from there.
 4. To test `telnet your_configured_ip port`, `telnet 192.168.1.101 8080`